timeplus-io/proton-rust-client/Handover.md

 1) Ensure all changes are comited and pushed to origin.
 This is important otherwise publish will abort.
 2) Verify the pre-defined meta data in Cargo.toml.
 Repo & homepage is already set to https://github.com/timeplus-io/proton-rust-client
 3) Create a free account on https://crates.io/
-4) Create an API token in the dashboard
+4) Create an API token on https://crates.io/settings/tokens
 5) Login locally, from a terminal: ```cargo login``` Then at the prompt put in the token specified.
 6) Conduct a dry run to see if everything is correct: ```cargo publish --dry-run```
 7) When the dry run completes without error, publish the first version: ```cargo publish```